-This is part one of a series of posts exploring trends in attainment by month of birth over time.
-A link will be added to later posts once they have been published.
+This is part one in a series of posts exploring trends in attainment over time by month of birth.
+Other posts in the series can be found here.

 Dave Thomson’s recent blogpost about how attainment varies by month of birth reminded me of one of the reasons I first got interested in looking at the impact of context when helping schools to evaluate performance.